Skip to main content

 Tracking tool orientation with the Inverse3 requires a VerseGrip.

-Learn more about the VerseGrips in Quick Start: VerseGrip article.
+Learn more about the VerseGrips in the Quick Start: VerseGrip article.